 (1) Article XIIIA, added to the California Constitution by Proposition 13 in 1978, fixed the base valuation of property subject to taxes at the full cash value appeared on the Assessor's 1975-76 assessment roll.
 The full cash value can be increased to reflect the annual inflation up to 2 percent, the current market value at time of ownership change and the market value for new construction.
-Estimated actual value of taxable property cannot easily be determined as the property in the County is not reassessed annually.
+Estimated actual value of taxable property cannot easily be determined as the present in the County is not reasonated manually.

+determined as the property in the County is not reassessed annually.
 Reassessment normally occurs when ownership changes.
-(2) These overlapping rates are in addition to the County General rate, but only apply to taxpayers within the borders of the school districts, local special